Welcome to the 2nd edition of the 2023 OACIQ Public Exchange Forums

 Answers to your questions about complaints, possible compensation, the disciplinary process and the OACIQ's role in rare cases where issues arise during your transaction.

 Who pays for the fees of the notary, the pre-purchase inspection or the issuance of an up-to-date certificate of location?
 Under what circumstances must a buyer pay compensation to a real estate broker?
-This conference provides an overview of the costs to be expected and who will pay for them.
+This conference provides an overview of the costs involved, including notary fees, and who will pay for them.

 Duration: 10 minutes